glycerine/monty/README.md

 That code is available at https://go.starlark.net , also known as https://github.com/google/starlark-go.

-Monty uses code from https://github.com/starlight-go/starlight which is licensed under the MIT license.
+Monty uses code from Nate Finch's https://github.com/starlight-go/starlight project, which is licensed under the MIT license.

 An adaptation of the README for Starlark-Go follows.